 About thirteen Noongar groups or tribes then lived on the plains of the Swan River.
 Each tribe followed seasonal hunting trends as they moved within the traditional borders of their country.
 Countries like Mooro, Beeliar and Walyalup spread naturally across the landscape we now know of as Perth and its suburbs.
 Yellagonga, Munday and Midgegooroo were their leaders.

-Terminological note.
 The term First Nation[s] [People] has become the accepted term now - actually during the year 2019, by my observation, replacing the earlier terms 'native', 'Aboriginal', and 'Indigenous [people]', as each successive term came to be seen as insufficiently respectful.
 Two points.
 First, the term 'First Nation people' is quite a mouthful.
 Second, it's inaccurate.
 The numbers of the first people were not large, as they lived subsistently off the land, which could not sustain large numbers.
 And they were not organised in anything remotely like what 'nation' usually means, but rather in small family and 'skin' (clan) groups.
-Estimates of all the people who lived south of the Swan and west of the Canning Rivers down to, say, Rockingham, were only a few hundred - where now hundreds of thousand (but not a nation) live.
+Estimates of all the people who lived south of the Swan and west of the Canning Rivers down to, say, Rockingham, were only a few hundred - where now hundreds of thousand of people (but not a nation) live.
 A third note: we've copied this term from - as usual - North America - the masters of our evolving language, as also almost everything else.

 Baines, Patricia 1987, The Heart of Home: The Intergenerational Transmission of a Nyungar Identity, University of Western Australia dissertation.

 Bolton, G. C. 1981, 'Black and white after 1897', in Tom Stannage ed., A New History of Western Australia, UWAP: 124-180.